Is your home covered against storm damage?

 Disputes can also arise where insurers decide that gutters had not been kept clear of leaves and other debris and had contributed to water damage to the property, for example.

-When it comes to floods, again many disputes are caused by disagreement over whether the damage in question was actually down to flooding.
+When it comes to floods, again many disputes are caused by an insurer disagreeing that a flood occurred or a disagreement over whether the damage in question was actually down to flooding.

-"The insurer may have turned down a claim for the damage on the grounds that it was not caused by a flood, but by a rise in the underlying water table."
+"The insurer may have turned down a claim for the damage on the grounds that it was not caused by a flood, but by other problems instead such as leaks, damage to drains or underground pipes or a rise in the water table.”

-The firm may then argue that the property had not been adequately waterproofed, so the claim is not covered under the terms of the policy.
+An insurer may then argue that the property wasn’t adequately waterproofed before the flood, so the claim is not covered under the terms of the policy.

 Read more: How to spot signs of damp